Stieneee/mumble-discord-bridge/README.md

 [Instructions to enable Discord Developer Mode](https://discordia.me/en/developer-mode)

 Then you can get the GID by right-clicking your server and selecting Copy-ID.
 Similarly the CID can be found right clicking the voice channel and selecting Copy ID.

+### Generating Client Certificate

+If you don't have a client certificate, you can generate one with this command:

+    openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout cert.pem -out cert.pem -subj "/CN=mumble-discord-bridge"

 ### Binary